lotte-detaeye/cub3D/README.md

 100001
 111111
 ```
+The .cub files in the map folder also include four paths to the textures for the walls, and the color codes for the ceiling and floor.

 ## 🖼️ MiniLibX Library

 The MiniLibX (mlx) is a lightweight graphics library used to handle window creation, drawing, and event handling in the game.
-It's compatible with linux and is commonly used in game development projects.
+It's compatible with Linux.